 |Study level||Pre-undergraduate: currently in high school / 16–18 further education|

-Studying Chemistry and at least one of either Biology, Physics or Maths
+You must be studying Chemistry and at least one of either Biology, Physics or Maths.

 This summer school is for high school students who are not yet studying at university level.

 You can email or phone us if you have any questions about the course or your eligibility.

 We provide accommodation, meals, transfers and a programme of exciting social activities.
 Find out more about what your time in Bristol will be like.